redredgroovy/go-ffi-demo/README.md

 Examples for building a shared library with the Go 1.5 `c-shared` buildmode, and then interfacing with this library in C, Python, and Node.

 There is a proof-of-concept in each language for:
-* Passing string arguments to Go functions
+* Passing native string arguments to Go functions
 * Calling Go functions which return strings
-* Passing array/list arguments to Go functions
+* Passing native array/list arguments to Go functions
 * Calling Go functions which return a Go slice
-* Passing function pointers and having them called by Go
+* Passing native function pointers and having them called by Go
 * Receiving and calling Go function pointers

 # Instructions